#InfraestructureForEducation Educational sector in Mexico

 25 – 100% High concentration

-Industry concentration has remained low due to: i) low barriers to entry, with a constant influx of new players; ii) the geographic landscape, characterized by regional
+Industry concentration has remained low due to: i) low barriers to entry, with a constant influx of new players; ii) the geographic landscape, characterized by regional country divisions; and iii) fierce competition.

-Education & Market Forces
+Education & Market Forces.

 Private Education Groups in Mexico